behreajj/CamZup/README.md

 ![Tone](data/toneDiagram.png)

 Raising a color's red, green and blue channels - or a gradient's evaluation factor - to the power of `2.2`, will compress bright desaurated colors and expand darker shades.
 Raising to a power of `1.0 / 2.2` will compress darker shades and expand brighter whites.
-The `Gradient` class attempts to simplify this task by letting you construct a gradient from a single color.
-The color will be placed between a black key and white key based on its perceived luminance.

 ## File Import & Export